EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

                 sort: ['updatedAt', 'ASC']
 ```

-The `sort` option of each entity overrides any other sorting configuration
+The `sort` option of each entity is only used as the default content sorting.
+If
-defined in the application, including the sorting defined by a custom menu.
+the query string includes the optional `sortField` and `sortDirection`
+parameters, their values override this `sort` option.
+This happens for example
+when defining a different sorting in a custom menu and when clicking on the
+listings columns to reorder the displayed contents.

 Filtering Entities
 ------------------